-- Will insure a home with a trampoline, but exclude coverage on the trampoline
+- Will insure a home with a trampoline but exclude liability coverage on trampoline injuries.

 Know which bucket your home insurance company falls in.
 There are sometimes further requirements, such as placing the trampoline over sand or wood chips to cushion a fall.

 As my mom said, only allow one jumper at a time.
-According to the American Academy of Pediatrics, 75% of trampoline injuries are caused by multiple people jumping on the trampoline at the same time.
+According to the American Academy of Pediatrics, 75% of trampoline injuries happen when multiple people are jumping on the trampoline at the same time.

-They also say no child under age 6 should be allowed on a trampoline.
+They also say no child under age six should be allowed on a trampoline.

 Poor Trampoline Construction and Owner Neglect

-A trampoline is not an item you should skimp on.
-Buy a high-quality one with a strong net.
-Pads that cover the springs, hooks, and frame are useful to at least avoid minor scrapes, but not if you don’t change them periodically.
+Don't buy a budget trampoline, instead buy a high-quality one with a strong net.
+Pads that cover the springs, hooks, and a frame are useful to avoid minor scrapes at least, but not if you don't change them periodically.
 Keep in mind that the life expectancy of a trampoline is only 5-6 years.
 Low-quality trampolines may only last two years.
 The older they get, the more dangerous they are.

 Insurance companies hate liability claims involving personal injury.
-If you do have a liability claim in the last 5 years, expect your insurance to go up (sometimes over 50%).
+If you do have a liability claim in the last five years, expect your insurance to go up (sometimes over 50%).
 You also risk being dropped by your insurance company.
-Have more than one claim and you may find it hard to find a company to provide insurance at all.
+Have more than one claim, and you may find it hard to find a company to provide insurance at all.
 Each homeowner has to decide if the benefits of trampoline exercise are worth the risk.
 Before you buy a trampoline, ask your insurance company if there are special requirements and how it will be covered.

 Affordable Home Insurance and Good Health?